petbrueck/sdg16_sursol_manual/readme.md

         applicable, remove the *“\[!!!In countries where applicable, add!!!:\]”* instruction and substitute placeholder
         *“\[!!!NATIONAL EXAMPLES HERE!!!\]”* with respective examples.
-    -   Adjust categorical options for values 12 - 24 to local
+    -   Adjust categorical titles for values 12 - 24 using local
         authorities

 </details>